nestordemeure/linearScore/README.md

 A very simple linear separator between two class is the line equidistant to their respective mean.
 Here it translates to a separator orthogonal to the vector going from the origin to the mean of the differences.
 Meaning that we can use the coordinate of the mean as the score we are looking for.
-For small smaple sizes the median might be a more robust estimator, it might be worth exploring (but if we accept to increase the complexity here why not go all the way and use a soft margin minimizer...).

-We only use datapoint with no pareto dominance since they are the only one to reflect the human criteria (being non trivially separable).
+We only use datapoints with no pareto dominance since they are the only one to reflect the human criteria (being non trivially separable).
 This design choice is debatable.

 ## References